-Lew was fascinated by soldiers and the military, even from a young age.
-His father, David Wallace, was a West Point graduate.
-Living in Covington, Indiana, near the Illinois border, there was a fear that the community might be attacked by Chief Black Hawk and his Indian confederation.
+Lew wanted to be a soldier from a young age.
+His father, David Wallace, graduated from West Point.
+Living in Covington, Indiana, near the Illinois border, they feared Chief Black Hawk and his Indian confederation might attack.
 Lew often watched his father lead citizens in military drills in preparation for an Indian attack.

 Mexican War Soldier

-As a teenager, Lew was elected second sergeant of a militia unit at Indianapolis known as the “City Greys.”
-When the Mexican War began, he recruited and organized what became Company H, 1st Indiana Volunteer Infantry.
-He entered service on June 18th, 1846, as a 2nd Lieutenant and was mustered out June 14, 1847.
+As a teenager, Lew was elected second sergeant of the “City Greys” militia unit in Indianapolis.
+When the Mexican War began, he recruited and organized Company H, 1st Indiana Volunteer Infantry.
+Lew entered service on June 18th, 1846, as a 2nd Lieutenant.
+He mustered out June 14, 1847.

 In April 1856, Lew organized the Montgomery Guards, a volunteer militia group.
 Due to his hard work, it became one of the best in the Middle West.
 In October 1858, Wallace was elected to the Indiana State Senate, where he served a single term.

 At the start of the Civil War, Lew’s militia reputation led Governor Oliver P. Morton to appoint him Indiana Adjutant General with the job of organizing six regiments of troops, Indiana’s first contingent for the Union army.
 It was Lew’s responsibility to recruit and organize troops, although he only kept this post for ten days.
 Early enthusiasm for the war made the task easy; he had enough men to form thirteen regiments within five days.
-Lew asked the governor to assign him as colonel of one of the regiments and he was appointed colonel of the 11th Indiana Volunteer Infantry.
+Governor Morton appointed Lew colonel of the 11th Indiana Volunteer Infantry.

 “Battle has a fascination which draws men as birds are said to be drawn by serpents.
 They listen; then wish to see; lingering upon the edge, they catch its spirit, and finally thrill with fierce delight to find themselves within the heat and fury of its deadly circle.”